zziro/log_analysis/README.md

 In this project you will get answers such as:

-* What are the most pupular articles that the users prefer to read.
+* What are the most popular articles that the users prefer to read.
 * What authors are most prefered to read.
 * In which day the newspaper could not attent all request, base on that, the error rate was more than 1%.

-To get all information listed above, the Information Technology area, store the data in three tables:
+To get all information listed above, the Information Technology area, store the data into three tables:

 * Authors.- Store information about authors.
 * Articles.- Store information regarding articles.